 Centro Cultural Miguel Angel Asturias – Teatro Nacional

-The Centro Cultural Miguel Angel Asturias or the Teatro Nacional is a majestic theater with great architecture.
+Nacional is a majestic theater with great architecture.
 Worth to visit the center and see the Big hall, theater and the chamber theater outdoors.
 Every Thursday and Saturday nights there are cultural activities.
 There is sufficient parking and the theater is preserved and maintained since its creation.
 This place is beautiful, an icon of the city of Guatemala, but not really a tourist attraction.

 There is no entrance fee and no guides can be seen but you will be welcomed by its friendly staff and discuss what rooms are allowed to be visited.
 If you go and watch a play, you will be allowed to see an exhibition at the art school, otherwise it will be closed and open only for students.
 It’s a beautiful building to take pictures with, for lovers of architecture, and to learn about the legacy of the great master Efrain Recinos.

 building is very well preserved and has been standing since the 19th century.
 Inside there is a museum, working offices, and postal service.
 Exposure is very diverse and provides insight into the development of postal services in Guatemala.
 They have a collection of mailboxes, safes and stamps that deserves to be seen and appreciated.
 The exterior view of the building has its broad appeal.
 It is located in the historic center of the city and has a manicured look.
 Its most significant element is a beautiful high arch crossing the street side by side.